 MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory adaptations and defects linked to genetic variation, age-related health risks, sex-specific mitochondrial performance, lifestyle with its effects on degenerative diseases, and thermal and chemical environment.
-The present recommendations on coupling control states and rates, linked to the concept of the protonmotive force, are focused on studies using mitochondrial preparations (Box 3).
-These will be extended in a series of reports on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.
+The present recommendations on coupling control states and rates are focused on studies using mitochondrial preparations (Box 3).
+These will be extended in a series of reports on pathway control of mitochondrial respiratory states and rates in living cells, respiratory flux control ratios, and harmonization of experimental procedures.